top of page

 • The definition of trauma and how it can impact an individual's mental and emotional well-being.

-• The different types of trauma, such as physical trauma, emotional trauma, and complex trauma.
+• The different types of trauma, such as natural/incidental trauma, physical/emotional trauma, and complex trauma.

 • The effects of trauma on the brain and body.